|

 there.

-After our little talk I went to the house and I got on the phone
+the house and I got on the phone

 with my baseball card trading partner, Teddy Liddle, and we talked for a